-Michigan State trustees call meeting after Engler comments

-EAST LANSING, Mich.
-(AP) — Michigan State University’s board has called a special meeting amid renewed criticism of interim President John Engler’s handling of the fallout around disgraced ex-sports medicine doctor Larry Nassar.

-The East Lansing school says “a personnel action” will be discussed Thursday.
+Michigan State president faces ouster amid Nassar fallout

+Brian Mosallam told The Associated Press that the “the votes are there” to force Engler out at a special board meeting scheduled Thursday at the East Lansing school.

+Mosallam said he understood that board Chairwoman Dianne Byrum has reached out to Engler.
+Both Byrum and Mosallam are Democrats, and Engler is a former Republican governor of Michigan.

-Engler told The Detroit News Editorial Board Friday that women sexually assaulted by the now-imprisoned Nassar have been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”
+In an editorial board meeting Friday with The Detroit News, Engler said women sexually assaulted by the now-imprisoned Nassar have been in the “spotlight” and are “still enjoying that moment at times, you know, the awards and recognition.”

-Trustee Brian Mosallam said Wednesday on Twitter that “JOHN ENGLER’S REIGN OF TERROR IS OVER.”
-His tweet followed a post by fellow Democrat and trustee Dianne Byrum announcing Thursday’s meeting.

 Most Read Nation & World Stories